|Work Schedule:||Full Time|

 *Higher starting salary possible depending on experience level.

-The CIA's Directorate of Intelligence (DI) is looking for candidates with expertise and a deep interest in military forces, strategy and operations, technology, defense industries, and military history to serve as military analysts.
-These analysts support US policymakers and military commanders with research, briefings, and written assessments.
+Military analysts support US policymakers and military commanders with research, briefings, and written assessments.
 They evaluate the strategic capabilities, intentions, and decision making of foreign national security establishments and non-state actors such as terrorist and insurgency groups, or assess the technical performance and tactical proficiency of foreign weapons systems and forces.
 Military analysts also examine political-military issues such as civil-military relations, regional security arrangements, arms control and nonproliferation regimes, military diplomacy, and peacekeeping operations.
+Candidates with expertise and a deep interest in military forces, strategy and operations, technology, defense industries, and military history are of particular interest.

 Analysts also may choose to pursue additional studies in fields relevant to their areas of responsibility.
 Opportunities exist for foreign travel, language training, professional training, and assignments to other offices in the Agency and throughout the US Government.